cthoyt/python-typing-dilemma/README.md

 `typing.TypeVar`.

-The goal is to have a function `from_record()` that knows to make a base class by default, but also allows for passing derived classes from the base class
+The goal is to have a function `from_record()` that knows to make a base class by default, but also allows for passing derived classes from the base class.

+It should know if you pass a class to `element_cls`, to dispatch to creating that class and then should be smart enough to narrow the return type.
+If no `element_cls` is returned, then it shouldn't narrow the return type, and instead just use the default.

 ```python
 REC = {"a": "B"}